akvo/wash-futures-explorer/docs/index.rst

 About this Documentation
 ========================

-This documentation is structured to help both technical and non-technical users understand and utilize USAID-Tool-1 effectively.
+This documentation is structured to help both technical and non-technical users understand and utilize WASH Futures Explorer effectively.
 Each section contains detailed explanations, code snippets, and examples for ease of use.

 ---